LavanyaChennampalli/Coursera-module-2/README.md

 Module 2 Coding Assignment
 Coursera course: HTML, CSS, and Javascript for Web Developers

-Woo-hoo!
-You get to do some coding!
-Exciting!

-Time to complete: 1-2 hours.
-It may take you less time than that if you've absorbed the material in this module well.

-Ask questions in Discussions if you get stuck!
-We are all learning, and going through getting stuck and then unstuck (even with someone's help) can be a very valuable learning experience!

-Don't get scared by the number of points below.
-It's really not so much.
-I just wanted to explain everything as clearly as I could and break it down into smaller steps.

 Here is what you will need to complete the assignment: